 The fact that \eqref{eq:genhardy} fails for $d/p\leq \alpha s/2 + \delta$ or $d/p\geq d-\delta$ follows from the lower bound in \eqref{eq:rieszhardy} and the same counterexamples as in \cite[Proposition 3.2]{Killipetal2018}. \end{proof}

 If $s<2$, the proof is a bit more laborious.
 Still, the idea is to use the triangle inequality, obtain an estimate like

-and then apply the ordinary or the generalized Hardy inequality.
-For $p=2$, \eqref{eq:reversehardywish} was called a \emph{reversed Hardy inequality}, because it yields a lower bound on the norm of $|x|^{-\alpha s/2}f$ in terms of the difference $(\cl_{a,\alpha}^{s/2}-|p|^{\alpha s/2})f$.
-There, \eqref{eq:reversehardywish} was proven by invoking the spectral theorem which allowed one to rewrite this difference directly in terms of the difference of the associated heat kernels.
+and then apply the generalized Hardy inequality.
+For $p=2$, the second inequality in \eqref{eq:reversehardywish} was called a \emph{reversed Hardy inequality} (cf. \cite[Proposition 1.5]{Franketal2019}), because it yields a lower bound on the norm of $|x|^{-\alpha s/2}f$ in terms of the difference $(\cl_{a,\alpha}^{s/2}-|p|^{\alpha s/2})f$.
+There, \eqref{eq:reversehardywish} was proven using the spectral theorem, i.e.,

+thereby rewriting the difference $\|(\cl_{a,\alpha}^{s/2}-|p|^{\alpha s/2})f\|_2$ directly in terms of the difference of the associated heat kernels.
 However, due to the lack of a spectral theorem in $L^p$, we will first express $\|\cl_{a,\alpha}^{s/2}f\|_p$ and $\||p|^{\alpha s/2}f\|_p$ in terms of Littlewood--Paley square functions employing two-sided \emph{square function estimates}, Theorem \ref{squarefunctions}.
 The corresponding Littlewood--Paley projections will be defined via the heat kernels of $\cl_{a,\alpha}$ and $|p|^\alpha$, because we have good pointwise bounds on the individual kernels and on their difference, Theorem \ref{heatkernel} and Lemma \ref{differencekernel}.
-The latter bounds then allow us to prove a reversed Hardy inequality expressed in terms of these square functions, thereby yielding the analog of \eqref{eq:reversehardywish}, see Proposition \ref{reversehardylp}.
+The latter bounds then allow us to prove a reversed Hardy inequality expressed in terms of these square functions, thereby yielding an analog of \eqref{eq:reversehardywish}, see Proposition \ref{reversehardylp}.

 The proof of the square function estimates, however, crucially depends on the $L^p$-boundedness of certain functions of $\cl_{a,\alpha}$.
 In $L^2$ it follows from the spectral theorem that measurable, bounded functions of self-adjoint operators are bounded on $L^2$.
-The $L^p$-boundedness of functions of such operators (which may initially be defined by the $L^2$ functional calculus), however, relies on much stronger regularity assumptions on the multiplier and on a lot of specific knowledge of the operator itself.
+The $L^p$-boundedness of functions of such operators (which may initially be defined by the $L^2$ functional calculus), however, relies on much stronger regularity assumptions on the multiplier and specific knowledge of the operator in question.
 Here, we discuss two instances of such spectral multiplier theorems which differ in the conditions on the multiplier.
 On the one hand, Mikhlin multiplier theorems \cite{Mihlin1956} require that the multiplier $m$ is at least $s$ times continuously differentiable and satisfies the Mikhlin condition

 On the other hand, H\"ormander multiplier theorems rely on the condition that the multiplier $F$ belongs to $H^s_{\mathrm{loc}}(\R)$ for some sufficiently large $s>0$.
 Moreover, for a non-zero $\phi\in C_c^\infty(\R_+)$, the H\"ormander condition